nelsonfigueroa/nelson.cloud/content/about/index.md

 ShowWordCount = false
 +++

-I'm a Software Engineer with broad experience working with technologies like Ruby on Rails, Kubernetes, and Amazon Web Services.
+I'm a Software Engineer with professional experience using technologies like Ruby on Rails, Kubernetes, and Amazon Web Services.
 I started this blog for fun and to share my knowledge.

 I am actively looking for a new role!
 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/nelsonfigueroa1/).